 The property would suit a variety of other uses subject to the necessary planning consent being obtained.
 Interested parties are should make their own enquiries through East Lothian Council Planning Department.

 The rear beer garden and the building contained within it (disconnected from the pub) provide an excellent opportunity for development.
 Should the buyer decide to explore this option, planning permission needs to be obtained through enquiries with the East Lothian Council Planning Department.

 According to the Scottish Assessor’s website (www.saa.gov.uk) the subjects have a Rateable Value of £17,400.
-The uniform business rate for the current year is £0.49 pence in the pound.
+The uniform business rate for the current year is £0.498 pence in the pound (as of April 2020).